WSU Students Take First at UW Health Product Contest

 Willard and Brandenstein were in a joint senior capstone class with the WSU Carson College of Business to build a product and then build a startup company around that product.

-“Emily, Katherine and their startup are a great example of the interconnectivity of entrepreneurship endeavors that we strive for at WSU,” said Marie Mayes, director of the Center for Entrepreneurial Studies and a clinical assistant professor at WSU.
+“Emily, Katherine and their startup are a great example of the interconnectivity of entrepreneurship endeavors that we strive for at WSU,” said Marie Mayes, director of the Center for Entrepreneurship and a clinical assistant professor at WSU.